selfhostmail/selfhostmail/README.md

 Currently this setup does NOT add the domains to the virtual_domains table.
 You can do this manually for any additional domains with 'vmailctl.sh -c addvdomain -d example.com'.
 Make sure to add the 'abuse' and 'postmaster' aliases.

+After installation its highly recommended to do things like make firezone nginx only listen on its wireguard IP, set firezone default DNS to firezone since its running dnsmasq, remove all services from firewall on your firezone server, set ssh to a non-standard port if its public, disable http if not in use.

+Running the script will undo some of these things since the ports are required.
+See TODO below.

 # Further Information

 ## Self-hosting DNS